sungahn93/top-project/project-1-recipes/README.md

 ----- Oct 13: Started adding CSS to the existing HTML
 1. Deciding the format of the each recipe(whether to keep it uniform vs unique for each recipe).
 2. Thinking about how to organize the whole CSS file.
+3. Added div class for the headings in recipe pages.